ShopJimmy/partner-api/listing.md

 ```

 ### 404 Response
-Returned when the listing cannot be found.
+The requested listing identifier was not found.
 ```json
 {
   "error": "Listing not found"